XPath-Next/XPath-Next/spec.md

 We can create any function we like as soon we can implement it with
-* level 1 : full XPath (depends on the XPath version then) and other fnext definitions : for example, fnext:is-odd(n) defined as n%2=1
+* level 0 : full XPath (depends on the XPath version then) : for example, fnext:is-odd(n) defined as n%2=1
+* level 1 : everything in level 0 and other fnext definitions : for example, fnext:is-even(n) defined as not(fnext:is-odd)
 * level 2 : everything in level 1 and a set of EXPath extensions : for example something working with EXPath File
 * level 3 : everything in level 2 and some extra code dependant on the host language (XSLT, XQuery, XProc, etc.)
 * level 4 : everything in level 3 and some extra code dependant on a generic agreed language (Javascript ?)